Our Board & Staff

 Zoe Weil is the co-founder and president of the Institute for Humane Education (IHE) and is considered a pioneer in the comprehensive humane education movement that works to create a peaceful, healthy, and just world for all people, animals, and the environment through education.
 Zoe is the author of seven books including The World Becomes What We Teach: Educating a Generation of Solutionaries, and Nautilus Silver Medal winner, Most Good, Least Harm: A Simple Principle for a Better World and Meaningful Life.
 Zoe received a Master’s in Theological Studies from Harvard Divinity School and a Master’s and Bachelor’s in English Literature from the University of Pennsylvania.

 N. Kate Cho, MHS, is an international public health specialist with over 15 years working on family planning and reproductive health issues in low-income countries.
-She currently serves as Senior Program Officer for Advocacy and Accountability at The Challenge Initiative, an urban family planning program housed at the Bill & Melinda Gates Institute for Reproductive Health at Johns Hopkins University.
+She currently serves as an Investigator and Contact Tracer in Washington, DC.
+Previously, she was Senior Program Officer for Advocacy and Accountability at The Challenge Initiative, an urban family planning program housed at the Bill & Melinda Gates Institute for Reproductive Health at Johns Hopkins University.

 Her interest in population issues began with the popular undergraduate course "Global Problems of Population Growth" at Yale University.
 Better known by its alternative title "Monkey Sex," what was simply a fun class to take with friends auspiciously changed the trajectory of her life.
 After graduation, she began her career working for a small NGO that produced radio soap operas in Ethiopia and Mali about the negative impact of high fertility and rapid population growth on health, economic growth, social cohesion, and the environment.
 Since then, she has worked in or supported family planning programs in 13 countries to reduce undesired pregnancies and meet the growing demand for contraception.